COLDER AND BLUSTERY TO BEGIN 2022

 Your First Alert Weather Forecast:

 Happy New Year from First Alert Weather!
-For this evening, skies will stay cloudy.
-Light snow is possible across northern areas with pockets of icy drizzle elsewhere.
-Slick spots may develop... especially on untreated roads.
-By midnight, winds will turn to the north and get a bit blustery.
-The clouds should also begin to break up with temperatures around 20 degrees.
-Lows will settle into the teens with single digit wind chills by dawn New Year’s Day.
+We are certainly starting off this year on a cold note.
+Highs today are only expected to top out in the teens or lower 20s, and that cold air looks to stick around throughout this week.
+Aside from the cold, we do have a chance of snow later today, but not everyone is going to see it.

-A major winter storm is set to track to our SOUTH on Saturday.
-If you’re travelling to Milwaukee or Chicago this weekend, brace yourself for the possibility of a half a foot or more of snow!!
+A major winter storm is set to track to our SOUTH later today.
+If you’re travelling to Milwaukee or Chicago, brace yourself for the possibility of a half a foot or more of snow!!
 Closer to home, we’re probably snow free to the north of Green Bay.
 A few flakes may fly around GB and the Fox Cities, but little accumulation is expected.
 However, an inch or two of fluffy snow is possible by the Lakeshore and south of the Fox Cities.
 A blustery north wind will gust to 25 mph and keep wind chills in the single digits.

-Actual highs this weekend will be in the teens... some 10-15° below average.
-Overnight low temperatures will be in the single digits above AND below zero.
-If you’re going to the Packers-Vikings game Sunday evening, brace yourself for that kind of cold.
-Even with a light west wind, our “feel-like temperatures” will dip into negative territory.
-Skies will be mostly sunny on Sunday, and clear during the game.
-Our next chance for snow looks to move in Tuesday night.
+Otherwise, temperatures tonight are going to drop into the single digits, with wind chills in subzero territory.
+If you’re going to the Packers-Vikings game tomorrow evening, brace yourself for that kind of cold.
+With brisk winds coming in, our “feel-like temperatures” will dip into negative territory by the game’s end.
+Skies will be partly to mostly sunny early tomorrow, and clear during the game.
+Our next chance for snow looks to move in Tuesday night and into Wednesday.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play (click here on your mobile device).